GotCubes/Rubik/README.md

 # Rubik
-Attempting to create a Rubik's cube solver.

-Solves using beginner's method.
-Designed to teach solving concepts instead of aiming for inhuman efficiency.
+A Python / PyQt application for scrambling, solving, and learning the Rubik's Cube.
+User can generate beginner's method solutions to generated scrambles, or input a custom cube state to be solved.